sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ## Background permissions sync

-Starting at 3.14, Sourcegraph supports syncing permissions in the background, it helps better handle repository permissions at scale.
-Rather than updating a user’s permissions when they log in and potentially blocking them from seeing search results, Sourcegraph now syncs these permissions proactively, and opportunistically refreshing these permissions in a timely manner, as part of a background service.
+Starting with 3.14, Sourcegraph supports syncing permissions in the background to better handle repository permissions at scale.
+Rather than syncing a user's permissions when they log in and potentially blocking them from seeing search results, Sourcegraph syncs these permissions asynchronously in the background, opportunistically refreshing them in a timely manner.

-It is currently behind a feature flag in the [site configuration](../config/site_config.md):
+Background permissions sync is currently behind a feature flag in the [site configuration](../config/site_config.md):

 ```json
 "permissions.backgroundSync": {